-As you might know, Dublinia is lucky enough to be housed in a spectacular building in the centre of Dublin.
+As one of Dublin’s Historic Buildings, Dublinia is lucky enough to be housed in a spectacular building in the city.
 One of the most notable landmark buildings in the oldest part of the city, alongside and connected by a magnificent bridge to Christchurch Cathedral.

 The George Walsh stained glass windows in Dublinia